yehohanan7/clj-brackets/README.md

 Open a terminal and navigate to your project and start the [wrepl](https://github.com/yehohanan7/wrepl), which will start the http repl on port 7777

-open your brackets and start writing clojure code, Select a clojure expression and evaluate it in wrepl by using the short cut : cmd+E
+you can evaluate clojure expressions in brackets by selecting the expression and firing the keyboard event : cmd+E

 Happy hacking!